-The Glories of Manchester Architecture, Friday 19 May 2023.
+The Glories of Manchester Architecture, July tour, Wednesday 12 July 2023.

 Okay, that was written in the 1850s, but for 19th century grandeur Manchester is hard to beat.
 There are Classical meeting halls and clubs, Italianate cotton palaces, Gothic towers and spires, and Baroque banks – and all of it is stolen, stolen from grand European creations which hopeful architects had sketched on their Grand Tour and then reproduced across the city.